-A Registration and Seeking Work Waiver may now be requested on-line.
+A Registration and Seeking Work Waiver may now be requested online.
 In the past, employers had to submit the request in writing and receive approval for the waiver request.
-Now the waiver can be requested and approved in minutes!
-The form for employers to give employees (UIA 1711) may be found here
+Now the waiver can be requested and approved in minutes.
+Form UIA 1711 may be provided by employers to employees

 - Employers: Hire the Best Talent!
 Post a Job and get qualified responses the same day.
 Access thousands of resumes for your ideal match.
 Many resources are available to assist employers in connecting with talent.

-• Employer Handbook (January 2013) The Employer Handbook is produced by the Unemployment Insurance Agency (UIA), one of the agencies within the Michigan Department of Licensing and Regulatory Affairs.
+- Employer Handbook (November 2014) The Employer Handbook is produced by the Unemployment Insurance Agency (UIA), one of the agencies within the Michigan Department of Licensing and Regulatory Affairs.

-Employers with questions can now call our Office of Employer Ombudsman (OEO) unit at 1-855-4UIAOEO (855-484-2636).
+Employers with questions can now call our Office of Employer Ombudsman (OEO) unit at 1-855-4UIAOEO (1-855-484-2636).
 Outside of Michigan, please call 1-313-456-2300.

 Contributing employers with positive experience account balances can now apply for the Michigan tax credit.
 Details inside.

 - Client Level Reporting Toolkit for Professional Employer Organizations This toolkit provides instructions and helpful information for PEOs about the Client Level Reporting registration process, online reporting through MiWAM, Frequently Asked Questions and more.

 Protecting the integrity of the unemployment insurance program is of the utmost importance to the Unemployment Insurance Agency (UIA).
 You can also help in the campaign to stop fraud.